ibm-cloud-docs/devsecops/devsecops-tutorial-ci-toolchain.md

 {: toc-services="containers, ContinuousDelivery"}
 {: toc-completion-time="1h"}

-This tutorial walks you through how to use the toolchain template for continuous integration (CI) with {{site.data.keyword.compliance_short}} related practices in DevSecOps.
+This tutorial walks you through how to use the toolchain template for continuous integration (CI).
 The template is preconfigured for continuous deployment (CD) with inventory integration, change management with {{site.data.keyword.gitrepos}}, evidence collection, and deployment to {{site.data.keyword.containerlong_notm}}.
 {: shortdesc}

 You can customize and centrally manage the IAM settings for the accounts in your enterprise to meet the compliance and internal standards.

-Effective 15 Dec 2025, IBM Cloud Security and Compliance Center is deprecated.
-Any existing service instances are non-functional.
-{: deprecated}

 ## Before you begin
 {: #tutorial-ci-toolchain-prereqs}